davidralphlewis/binaryephemera/_notes/The-Anthropocence-Reviewed-John-Green-2021.md

 I know mostly know [[John-Green]] from his young adult novels (and YouTube), so ***The Anthropocene Reviewed***  is a departure for him.
 Its a memoir based around short essays where he rates things out of five, including chapters on Super Mario Kart, the internet, and our capacity for wonder.
 Throughout he leaves a memoir of sorts, dropping details and stories about his life, as well as more philosophical writing.
 It has beautiful writing throughout and is interesting and reflective.

+- Small reviews of many unconnected things  building up a personal memoir
+- Writes beautifully about art and being connected.
+Is passionate and profound.
+Prefer it to non fiction
+- How strange it is to be alive